Skip to Content

 • Real estate – Real property, including the marital home, may need to be divided or sold.
 Determining the value of real estate and the best approach for property division can be complex.

 • Business ownership – If one or both spouses own a business, the valuation and division of business assets can be intricate in a gray divorce.
+The operation may have to be liquidated, but couples can work out other concessions so that a business doesn’t have to be closed or sold off.

 • Long-term care – Planning for potential long-term care needs, including nursing home care, becomes more significant in older divorces.
 Asset division may need to consider these future expenses.